uptech/appfit-swift-sdk/README.md

 ## Features

-AppFit currenly supports Event Tracking.
+AppFit currenly supports Event Tracking and User Identification.
 Other features will be coming soon.

 ## Getting started